 I wanted to question Heng Sook about his statement to the police, but the chance never came up.
-I never saw the guy again.
+He never came back to work.
 According my dad, Heng Sook was afraid of having to testify in court, so he made himself scarce.
 I was confused.
 He wasn’t shy and his English was pretty good.
 What was there to be afraid of?
 Didn’t he want to play the hero?

 After Tommy Lee’s murder, the Asian American families on the block launched their yellow and brown flight.
 Every few weeks, another moving van would cart off another friend.
 This included Rudy, the Filipino Fonzie.
-A year older than me, Rudy looked so cool with his slicked back hair and white t-shirts.
+My cousin and I were in the back kitchen playing turtle — a match game with mahjong tiles, when they mentioned that Rudy and his family had moved away.
+I threw down my tile, “Who cares?
+I didn’t like him anyway.”
+That’s what I said, but I was crushed.
+My friend didn’t even say good—bye or leave a new address.
+It was my first sense of loss and it hurt.
+A year older than me, Rudy looked so cool with his slicked back hair and white t—shirts.
 His appearance gave me the biggest smile.
-No matter what our little gang was doing – sitting on the building stoop or heading to Sam’s party store for Kool Aid and a bag of Better Made chips – Rudy’s presence made it exciting.
+No matter what our little gang was doing — sitting on the building stoop or heading to Sam’s party store for Kool Aid and a bag of Better Made chips — Rudy’s presence made it exciting.

-During the Moon Festival, Peterboro turned into a street fair.
+A few months before during the Moon Festival, Peterboro turned into a street fair.
 There was a stage and food stalls full of sweets and fried rice.
-Rudy was hanging around with his Filipino friends, getting ready to perform tinikling - a traditional island dance with clacking bamboo poles.
-He looked so handsome in his neatly-ironed barong.
-Since my older cousin, Wai-Mon, was his classmate, I begged her to invite him to join us sitting on the benches.
+Rudy was hanging around with his Filipino friends, getting ready to perform tinikling — a traditional island dance with clacking bamboo poles.
+He looked so handsome in his neatly—ironed barong.
+Since my older cousin, Wai—Mon, was his classmate, I begged her to invite him to join us sitting on the benches.
 My request must’ve been so annoying that my cousin snapped.

 “What’s so big about Rudy?
 You in love with him or something?”

 Duh, of course.
 Isn’t everybody?
 He’s so cute.
 That’s the thought that popped into my head, but from the way my cousin posed the question, I knew she expected a different answer.
 I didn’t understand what I was feeling, but there was just an energy and excitement that I felt around him.
 Was it physical?
 Yes.
 Was it sexual?
 I didn’t know what that word meant.
 Was it gay?
 More pre-gay.
 In a panic, I blurted out, “no.” Some primal instinct kicked in and told me I needed to lie.
 I was already being teased at school for being Chinese.
 I didn’t need another target on my back.
 I spent the rest of the festival playing carnival games and snacking on apricot haw flakes.

-A few months later, as we were in the back kitchen playing turtle - a match game with mahjong tiles - my cousin mentioned that Rudy and his family had moved away.
-I threw down my tile, “Who cares?
-I didn’t like him anyway.”
-That’s what I said, but I was crushed.
-My friend didn’t even say good-bye or leave a new address.
-It was my first sense of loss and it hurt.
+———

 With the number of eligible playmates down, I had to find new things to pass the time as my parents worked.
-Lucky, our kitchen was a treasure trove of opportunity and my parents let us have a run of the kitchen.
+Luckily, our kitchen was a treasure trove of opportunity and my parents let us have a run of the kitchen.
 Eight commercial-grade refrigerators lined the walls of our main kitchen, along with a long service station in the center that featured several ready-made broths.
 Whenever I was hungry, I could grab myself a bowl.
 Being creative and bored, I acted like a mad scientist, often combining the different soups into strange combos.